Old Time Week Classes - July 15-21, 2018

 Guitar & Mandolin

-If you know a handful of basic chords, and can hold on to a flatpick, you’re ready for this class.
+If you know a handful of basic chords, and can hold a flatpick you’re ready for this class.
 If you’d rather grab a bass with your thumb and add a finger strum that’s fine too.
 This advanced class will explore the art of back-up guitar for stringband tunes and songs.
 Topics will include: the boom-chuck rhythm, chord choices, bass notes and runs, keeping time, tuning, learning to listen, and putting it all together into a duet, trio, or band.
 Guitar students may get together with fiddle and banjo students during the week.
 The guitar is an incredibly versatile instrument, which we will enjoy and discover throughout the week.
 A recording device and notebook are always recommended.

 MOUNTAIN DULCIMER I (Don Pedi)

 Easy and fun!
 This class is for absolute beginners or those interested in building a solid foundation for playing mountain dulcimer in old-time music.
-Class will include dulcimer history, as well as playing techniques for developing the old-time sound.
+Topics will include dulcimer history, as well as playing techniques for developing the old-time sound.
 Traditional songs, tunes, and hymns will be taught by ear, but tablature will be provided.
-Bring an audio recorder.
+Bring a recorder.

 MOUNTAIN DULCIMER II (Don Pedi)

-During the past twenty years the autoharp has experienced a huge revival, with some major performers and landmark recordings.
-This class will provide insight into what top players are doing and how to expand the role of the autoharp as a melody instrument.
+This class will provide insight into how to expand the role of the autoharp as a melody instrument.
 Drawing on tunes from the Appalachian tradition, we will cover both chromatic and diatonic playing, rhythm changes, syncopation, chord substitutions, playing in 3/4 and 4/4 time, arranging, alternate tunings, and how to interact with other instruments in a group situation.
 Students will refine their playing skills and gain a good understanding of clean melody playing on the autoharp.
-Some basic knowledge of melody playing would be helpful, but ability to read music or tablature is not required, and handouts on the tunes and techniques covered will be provided.
-Students must have an autoharp in good playing condition, one thumb pick, and two fingerpicks.
+Ability to read music or tablature is not necessary, but handouts of tunes will be provided.
+Students will need an autoharp in good playing condition, one thumb pick, and two fingerpicks.